pjotrs-osnovskis/mr-softee-ms1/README.md

 3. Hero content container with transperent background.
 I knew how to make a transperent background, but had some struggle to vertically align it, tried bootstrap classes even, but at the end remembered that there is a simple "vertical-align" rule, so solved too.

+4. Width of website is 15 px wider than screen, tried box-sizing: border-box;, everywhere, but it won't work.
+Looking for solution online.

 ## Next step
 > add google fonts and pick fonts for the web app, then move on to footer and mobile preview.